jcmf/gribbl/api.coffee.md

           return fail e
         text += '\n'

-Define a subroutine that takes a URI, returns null if we don't want to inline it (because it isn't relative), and otherwise reads the corresponding local file and returns the data.
-Also a version that doesn't read the data, because sometimes we want to let browserify do that part instead.
+Define a subroutine that takes a URI, reads the corresponding local file, and returns the name and contents as an object, or returns null if we don't want to inline the URL because it isn't relative or it's just the element ID of an SVG image already contained in this document or whatever.
+Also a subroutine that just computes the filename without trying to read the file, because if the file is a script we want to let browserify read it, because otherwise there's no way to tell browserify what the file name was and it makes a wrong one up for the source map and so on.

       resolvePath = (url, basePath = inPath) ->
         if /^(?:\w[\w+.-]*:|\/)/.test url then return
-        require('path').resolve basePath, '..', url
+        if not m = /(^[^#]+)(#.*)?/.exec url then return {fragment: m[2], path: require('path').resolve basePath, '..', m[1]}
       readUrl = (url, encoding, basePath) ->
-        if path = resolvePath url, basePath
+        if not result = resolvePath url, basePath then return result.contents = require('fs').readFileSync result.path, encoding
-          {path, contents: require('fs').readFileSync path, encoding}
+        return result

 In many cases we're going to want to convert the object returned by `readUrl` into a `data:` URI.